zpoint/CPython-Internals/Interpreter/gc/gc.md

 when you create a python object such as `a = list()`, object **a** of type **list** will be appended to the end of the linked list in **generation0**, so **generation0** is able to track all the newly created python object

+actually, the linked list is linked via **_gc_next**, **_gc_prev** is not a valid pointer, it's used for storing bit flag and other information

 ##### generational

-if all newly created object are appended to the tail of a single linked list, for some program, it will be a very huge linked list
+if all newly created objects are appended to the tail of one linked list, somehow it will be a very huge linked list

 for some program designed for running for a long time, there must exist some long lived objects, repeating garbage collecting these objects will waste lots of CPU time

-generations is used for the purpose of doing less collections
+generations is used in the purpose of doing less collections

 Cpython used three generations totally, the newly created objects is stored in the first generation, when an object survive a round of gc, it will be moved to next generation